joost/phony_rails/README.md

 the i18n key is `:improbable_phone`

-You can also validate if a number has the correct country code:
+You can also validate if a number has the correct country number:

+    validates_plausible_phone :phone_number, :country_number => '61'

+or correct country code:

-    validates_plausible_phone :phone_number, :country_code => '61'
+    validates_plausible_phone :phone_number, :country_code => 'AU'

 ### Display / Views